Shaza Andersen - Organizer, Director, and Chief Executive Officer

 Trustar Bank is the first Virginia based bank to be chartered in over a decade.

-Ms. Andersen is a member of the Board of Commissioners of the Virginia Port Authority, the Board of Directors of Amalgamated Casualty Insurance Company and a past member of the Federal Home Loan Bank of Atlanta, where she was the Vice Chair of the Corporate Governance Committee and a member of the Housing Committee and served on the Treasury Board of the Commonwealth of Virginia, and as a member of the FDIC Advisory Committee on Community Banking.
+Ms. Andersen is a member of the Board of Directors of Forge Insurance, serving on the Audit and Compensation committees, the Board of Commissioners of the Virginia Port Authority and a past member of the Federal Home Loan Bank of Atlanta, where she was the Vice Chair of the Corporate Governance Committee and a member of the Housing Committee and served on the Treasury Board of the Commonwealth of Virginia, and as a member of the FDIC Advisory Committee on Community Banking.

 Ms. Andersen founded the Trustar Youth Foundation (formerly WFYF), a local not-for-profit organization dedicated to enriching the physical, social, and mental well-being of children in the Greater Washington area.
 In addition, Ms. Andersen donates her time and talent to organizations that focus on children, entrepreneurship and education including: the Economic Club of Washington, the Washington Commanders Leadership Council, the INOVA Foundation Health Board, Artists and Athletes Alliance, the National Association of Women Business Owners Leadership Circle, the Executive Board of the Blitz for the Better Foundation, the Board of Directors of the Washington Tennis and Education Foundation, the George Mason University Dean’s Advisory Council, the International Women’s Forum of Washington, DC, and the Global Good Fund Advisory Board.
 She previously served on the Board of Trustees for Youth For Tomorrow, the Board of Directors of the Wolf Trap Foundation, the Executive Committee of the Board of Directors for Junior Achievement of Greater Washington, and was a member of the Young Presidents’ Organization (YPO).